EXPLAINER: Assassination threatens more chaos for Haiti

 Authorities have closed the international airport and declared a state of siege.

-Under the Haitian Constitution, the National Assembly would select a new leader.
+Under the Haitian Constitution, the president of the Supreme Court would temporarily take over.
+But he recently died of COVID-19.
+The National Assembly would then select a new leader.
 But that's not possible because there's effectively no current legislature: The terms of the lower house members have all expired as well as two-thirds of those in the Senate.

 That leaves the acting prime minister, Joseph, in charge along with his fellow government ministers, according to Haitian attorney Salim Succar, once chief of staff to former Prime Minister Laurent Lamothe.